TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/CreateNewProjectandModelSystem.md

 # **Create a New Project and a Model System**

+## In this tutorial create a brand new project and import a new model system.

 ## 1. Create a New Project or Open an Existing Project
 * Step 1: Create a new project<br />
 ![alt text](images/Slide2.JPG "Create a new project")